Deterministically Simulating Barely Random Algorithms in the Random-Order Arrival Model: Randomness Extraction

 \section{Randomness Extraction}

-We recall our motivating question question with regard to online algorithms; namely, what is the power of random-order deterministic algorithms relative to adversarial order randomized algorithms?
-We know that there are a number of problems where deterministic random-order algorithms provide provably better (or at least as good) competitive ratios than randomized algorithms with adversarial order (e.g., prominently, the secretary problem and bipartite matching \cite{Mehta2013}).
+We recall our motivating question with regard to online algorithms; namely, what is the power of random-order deterministic algorithms relative to adversarial order randomized algorithms?
+We know that there are a number of problems where deterministic random-order algorithms provide provably better (or at least as good) competitive ratios than randomized algorithms with adversarial order (e.g., the secretary problem, bin packing \cite{Chandra1992,HebbarKS2024,Kenyon96}, and bipartite matching \cite{Mehta2013}).
 But are there problems where adversarial order randomized algorithms are provably (or at least seemingly) better than random-order deterministic algorithms?
 It is natural then to see if we can use the randomness in the arrival of input items to extract random bits.
-Such bits may then be used to de-randomize certain algorithms when assuming random-order arrivals. \textit{Barely random} algorithms \cite{reingold1994randomized} use a (small) constant number of random bits, and are well suited to be considered for this purpose.
+Such bits may then be used to derandomize certain algorithms when assuming random-order arrivals. \textit{Barely random} algorithms \cite{reingold1994randomized} use a (small) constant number of random bits, and are well suited to be considered for this purpose.
 These algorithms are often used in the \textit{classify and randomly select} paradigm, where inputs are partitioned into a small number of classes, and the algorithm randomly selects a class of items to work with.

-Our focus will be on simple $1$-bit randomness extraction algorithms, which we can apply to $1$-bit barely random algorithms.
-Each extraction algorithm runs in the background of algorithms that request the random bit (e.g., de-randomizations of barely random algorithms).
-For this reason, we find it more natural to refer to them as \textit{processes}.
-We briefly consider a way of extracting two biased bits for de-randomizing two-length interval selection with arbitrary weights, and discuss possible extensions to extracting multiple bits from random order sequences.
+Our focus will be on simple $1$-bit extraction algorithms, which we can apply to $1$-bit barely random algorithms.
+We briefly consider a way of extracting two biased bits for derandomizing an algorithm for two-length interval selection with arbitrary weights, and discuss possible extensions to extracting multiple bits from random-order sequences in Section \ref{sec:beyond-1-bit}.